Adron/adron.github.io/_working/contents/docs/data-diluvium-getting-started/index.md

 * I created a folder titled *.github* and placed the following files: *CONTRIBUTING.md*, *ISSUE_TEMPLATE.md*, and *PULL_REQUEST.md*.

 * Next the standard .gitignore file with the following contents.
 This is the basic file Github starts a Go project with if selected during the creation of the repository.
-It has the minor addition of *.DS_Store* to keep that OS-X file out of the repository and the *.idea* director to keep out the IntelliJ or WebStorm IDE settings directory.
+It has the minor addition of *.DS_Store* to keep that OS-X file out of the repository and the *.idea* director to keep out the IntelliJ, WebStorm, or Goland IDE (or any Jetbrains IDE) settings directory.

 ```
 # Compiled Object files, Static and Dynamic libs (Shared Objects)